-There are several home dry cleaning kit brands available on store shelves and online that you can use at home or at a laundromat with a tumble dryer.
+There are several home dry cleaning kit brands available on store shelves and online that you can use at home or at a laundromat.

-The kits include a reusable cleaning bag, moist cleaning cloths and a stain remover to use for spot cleaning.
+All you need is a tumble dryer.
+The starter kits include a reusable cleaning bag, moist cleaning cloths, and a stain remover to use for spot cleaning.
 After you have purchased the starter kit, refills of the cleaning cloths are available as well as additional stain remover pens.

-Of course the ultimate in home dry cleaning is Whirlpool's Swash, a free-standing steam-cabinet appliance for your closet to refresh clothes.
-It uses the same type of cleaning/freshening solution as the tumble dryer kits but generates its own steam.
+Of course, the ultimate tool in home dry cleaning is Whirlpool's Swash, a free-standing steam-cabinet appliance for your closet to refresh clothes.
+It uses the same type of cleaning/freshening solution as the tumble dryer kits but generates its own heat to create the steam.
 This article will deal with the kits that you can use in your clothes dryer.

-- Less expensive than professional dry cleaning - can cost as little as 50 cents per garment
+- Less expensive than professional dry cleaning.
+Cleaning can cost as little as 50 cents per garment.

-- Convenient to use – takes only 30 minutes or so
+- Convenient to use, taking only 30 minutes or so for each cycle.

-- Freshens clothing between wearings – removes smoke and body odors
+- Freshens clothing between wearings helping to remove smoke and body odors.

-- Does not work well on heavy grime or grease-based stains
+- Does not work well to remove heavy grime or grease-based stains.

-- Clothes can be overly perfumed; try different brands to suit your tastes
+- Clothes can be overly perfumed.
+Look for different brands to suit your tastes.

-- Does not give a freshly pressed look for tailored garments like suit coats and trousers
+- Does not give a freshly pressed look for tailored garments such as suit coats and trousers.

 How to Use Home Dry Cleaning Kits